-- The development shall be in accordance with the approved district development plan, all applicable sections of the Land Development Code (LDC) and agreed upon binding elements unless amended pursuant to the Land Development Code.
+- 1. The development shall be in accordance with the approved district development plan, all applicable sections of the Land Development Code (LDC) and agreed upon binding elements unless amended pursuant to the Land Development Code.
 Any changes/additions/alterations of any binding element(s) shall be submitted to the Planning Commission or the Planning Commission's designee for review and approval; any changes/additions/alterations not so referred shall not be valid. - 2.
-Before any permit (including but not limited to building, parking lot, change of use, site disturbance) is requested: - a.
-The development plan must receive full construction approval from Develop Louisville, Louisville Metro Public Works and the Metropolitan Sewer District. - b.
-Encroachment permits must be obtained from the Kentucky Transportation Cabinet. - c The property owner/developer must obtain approval of a detailed plan for screening (buffering/landscaping) as described in Chapter 10 prior to requesting a building permit.
-Such plan shall be implemented prior to occupancy of the site and shall be maintained thereafter. - d.
-A street closure shall be approved and recorded for the unnamed right-of-way shown along the northern property line.
-A copy of the recorded instrument shall be placed in the the case file. - e.
-An agreement shall be entered into between the subject property and property at 9707 Cooper Church Road to allow for access to, and the use of, all recreational and common open space provided upon the property at 9707 Cooper Chruch Road and shown on the development plan in case 17DEVPLAN1062.
-This agreement shall be submitted for review and approval by the Planning Commission's legal counsel.
-The minimum total open space between the two properties shall not decrease below 2.21 acres (1.1 acres of recreational open space). - 3.
+Before any permit (including but not limited to building, parking lot, change of use, site disturbance) is requested: - The development plan must receive full construction approval from City of a.
+Jeffersontown, Louisville Metro Public Works and the Metropolitan Sewer District. - b.
+The property owner/developer must obtain approval of a detailed plan for screening (buffering/landscaping) as described in Chapter 10.
+Such plan shall be implemented prior to occupancy of the site and shall be maintained thereafter - The materials and design of proposed structures shall be substantially the same as C. depicted in the rendering as presented at the December 17, 2020 Planning Commission meeting.
+A copy of the approved rendering will be available in the case file on record in the offices of the Louisville Metro Planning Commission. - A road closure for Tucker Road as shown on the approved district development plan and d. in case 20-STREETS-0002 must be approved and recorded. - 3.
 A certificate of occupancy must be received from the appropriate code enforcement department prior to occupancy of the structure or land for the proposed use.
 All binding elements requiring action and approval must be implemented prior to requesting issuance of the certificate of occupancy, unless specifically waived by the Planning Commission. - 4.
 The applicant, developer, or property owner shall provide copies of these binding elements to tenants, purchasers, contractors, subcontractors and other parties engaged in development of this site and shall advise them of the content of these binding elements.
 These binding elements shall run with the land and the owner of the property and occupant of the property shall at all times be responsible for compliance with these binding elements.
 At all times during development of the site, the applicant and developer, their heirs, successors; and assignees, contractors, subcontractors, and other parties engaged in development of the site, shall be responsible for compliance with these binding elements. - 5.
 Construction fencing shall be erected when off-site trees or tree canopy exists within 3' of a common property line.
 Fencing shall be in place prior to any grading or construction to protect the existing root systems from compaction.
 The fencing shall enclose the entire area beneath the tree canopy and shall remain in place until all construction is completed.
-No parking, material storage or construction activities are permitted within the protected area.
+No parking, material storage or construction activities are permitted within the protected area. - 6.
+No outdoor advertising signs, small freestanding signs, pennants, balloons, or banners shall be permitted on the site. - 7.
+The developer shall be responsible for maintenance of all drainage facilities and undeveloped lots ensuring prevention of mosquito breeding, until such time as the drainage bond is released.